igrek51/dupa-art/README.md

 # Dupa GitHub Tiles Art
-This is a Magnum opus among the art of Dupa.
+This is a picture generator on GitHub activity tiles.

 A Python script creates commits in the past with a specific date.
 These commits are composing a pattern on GitHub contribution activity tiles.
 Here's the example: